- The Inn

-While only a short train ride away from New York City, Greenwich is a destination in its own right.
-Located on the coast of Long Island Sound, Greenwich, Connecticut offers a wide array of fun activities, attractions, and events for visitors.
-There are plenty of things to do in Greenwich, CT.
-Most downtown attractions and activities are just a short walk from the Stanton House Inn, a Greenwich, CT, bed and breakfast inn.
-It’s also fun to explore the other neighborhoods in Greenwich: Cos Cob, Old Greenwich, North Greenwich, Glenville, and Mianus.
+Just a short train ride away from New York City, Greenwich is a destination in its own right.
+Located on the coast of Long Island Sound, there are a wide variety of things to do in both Greenwich and Stamford, CT.
+Most downtown attractions and activities are just a short walk from our boutique hotel in Greenwich.
+It’s also fun to explore the other neighborhoods in Greenwich including Cos Cob, Old Greenwich, North Greenwich, Glenville, and Mianus.

-To get all the details to plan things to do in Greenwich, Connecticut this weekend, download our Greenwich, Connecticut, Vacation Guide.
+To get all the details to plan things to do in Greenwich and Stamford Connecticut, download our Greenwich, Connecticut, Vacation Guide.
 It includes tips on planning a great vacation here as well as Stamford, Norwalk, and nearby.

-This beautiful town and other nearby towns, such as Stamford, Darien, New Canaan, Norwalk, and Westport, are all a perfect location to plan a quick getaway.
-They’re also perfect for a longer stay to explore the more hidden gems of the area.
+This beautiful town, and other nearby towns, are all the perfect location to plan a quick getaway.
+They’re also perfect for a longer stay to explore the hidden gems of the area.

 The Stanton House Inn is a bed and breakfast close to downtown Greenwich.
 We offer all sorts of luxury Greenwich accommodations, from romantic honeymoon suites (some suites have hot tubs in the room) to spacious ground-level rooms.